Larry Tanenbaum: Sports

 Tanenbaum has had a long-standing interest in sports and entertainment.
 In 1991 he led an unsuccessful effort to bring an NBA franchise to Toronto.
 In 1996 he acquired an interest in the Toronto Maple Leafs hockey club and arena.
 In 1998 Tanenbaum was an active force in the acquisition of the Toronto Raptors basketball team and Air Canada Centre by the Toronto Maple Leafs, which together formed Maple Leaf Sports and Entertainment (MLSE).
 Tanenbaum's holding company Kilmer Sports Inc. owns a 25% stake in MLSE.
 Tanenbaum is chair emeritus of MLSE, chairman of the board of the National Basketball Association, and a governor and member of the executive committee of the National Hockey League, the NBA, and Major League Soccer (Toronto FC professional soccer club, which MLSE also owns).
 He is a member of the board of the Hockey Hall of Fame in Toronto, Ontario.

 In November 2023, Tanenbaum and OMERS announced that the latter had agreed to purchase 20% of Kilmer Sports (giving it an indirect 5% holding of MLSE) for US$400 million.
 Tanenbaum will continue in his management role of the company, with OMERS being a silent partner.

 MLSE explored applying for a Toronto-based Women's National Basketball Association expansion franchise, but eventually decided against it.
 Instead, Tanenbaum's Kilmer Sports Ventures independently submitted an application for a WNBA expansion team for Toronto, which was granted by the league in May 2024.
 An expansion fee of US$50 million was paid for the franchise.

 In June 2024 Kilmer Sports Ventures acquired AS Saint-Étienne, a French club freshly promoted back to Ligue 1, the top-level soccer league of France.
-Founded in 1933, Saint-Étienne is one of the country’s most decorated teams, with ten Ligue 1 titles.
-Kilmer Sports Ventures cited the club’s legacy, national following, and strong community role as reasons for the acquisition, with Larry Tanenbaum emphasizing its importance as both a sporting and cultural institution.
+Founded in 1933, Saint-Étienne is one of the country's most decorated teams, with ten Ligue 1 titles.
+Kilmer Sports Ventures cited the club's legacy, national following, and strong community role as reasons for the acquisition, with Larry Tanenbaum emphasizing its importance as both a sporting and cultural institution.

+Beverages

+In 2018, Tanenbaum, along with U.S. bottler Junior Bridgeman, became a co-owner of Coca-Cola Canada Bottling, the sole bottler and distributor of products from The Coca-Cola Company in Canada, through the acquisition of the previously corporate-owned Coca-Cola Refreshments Canada.